friendsofdesign/preweb/working-with-git-and-github.md

 [https://www.atlassian.com/git/tutorials/what-is-git](https://www.atlassian.com/git/tutorials/what-is-git)

-While the above link can give an excellent technical explanation about performance and security, as students, it may not seem helpful at all.
-It will, however, be a great read once the terminology is broken down.
+While the above link can give an excellent technical explanation about performance and security, as students it may not seem helpful at all.
+However, it will be a great read once the terminology is broken down.

-Git is a Revision Control System, although it is sometimes also referred to as Version Control.
-Revision/Version control  with Markdown, you may not have heard of this before, but you have probably seen it in action.
+Git is a Revision Control, although it can be referred to as Version Control sometimes.
+Like with Markdown, you may not have heard of this before, but you have probably seen it in action.
 Dropbox, for example, has a feature that allows you to list all the previous changes on a file, this is Revision Control.

 Revision Control quite simply just takes the previous version of a file and the new version, compares them, figures out what has been changed and then saves just the changes as a revision.
 This is done by saving, mainly, just three things: What's been added, what's been removed and what's been modified.

 To do this, Git uses a tool called Diff \(short for difference\).
 There are many standalone Diff tools available, but the following examples have been taken using [Diff Checker](https://www.diffchecker.com/diff), an online Diff tool.

-When a new file is created in Git, it is basically just a diff of all additions since there is nothing to change or remove:
+When a new file is created in Git, it is basically just a diff of all additions:

 ![](./assets/Screen Shot 2018-04-16 at 11.47.29.png)